Pilt Carin Ersdotter: Life

 After this incident, it became fashionable in aristocratic circles to put Pilt Carin Ersdotter, a person arrested for causing a traffic violation by her beauty, on display: "everyone who made the smallest presumption to be counted among the fashionable circles must, at least one evening, invite people to see the beautiful dalkulla."
 She is to have been displayed for money in homes belonging to the merchant aristocracy as well as the circles of the royal court and members of the royal family, accompanied by another dalkulla.
 Carin was also mentioned in foreign media and compared to other internationally known beauties such as the sailor daughter of Liverpool and the beautiful Mariana of Hamburg.

 Pilt Carin Ersdotter made a small fortune by this display tour, and after the season was over, she returned to her home in Djura.
 Before she left, she was called to the King, and escorted to her boat by the parliamentarian representing Dalarna.
 In her village, however, she was met with contempt: both for displaying herself for the high society, by which she was considered to have made a fool of herself, but also because most people in her home village did not believe her story and thought it more likely that she had made her fortune by prostitution.
 The fact that Carin brought with her a certificate assuring her good virtue signed by four baronesses, nine countesses, a count and a governor did not help the matter, and Carin was forced to appeal to her former employer, the owner of Järla gård, Karl von Moliére, a lawyer and official at Svea Hovrätt, for a new certificate.
-This certificate was accepted by the opinion in her village, and she was able to marry her fiance, "Margites Daniel Andersson".
+This certificate was accepted by the opinion in her village, and she was able to marry her fiancé, "Margites Daniel Andersson".